cashubtc/awesome-cashu/README.md

 - [Cashu MLS Chat](https://github.com/SatsAndSports/cashu_mls_chat) is a a web-based application combining MDK (Marmot Development Kit) for encrypted group messaging with Cashu (CDK) for ecash wallet functionality.
 - [Cashu Monopoly](https://github.com/bTCpy/monopoly/) is classic Monopoly, but the money is real Bitcoin.
 Buy in with Lightning, pot held in a Cashu wallet, winner takes the sats.
 - [Cashu Pay Server](https://github.com/jooray/cashupayserver) accepts Bitcoin Lightning payments without running a full BTCPay Server instance.
 [Site](https://cashupayserver.org)
+- [cashu Spilman channels](https://github.com/SatsAndSports/cashu_spilman_channels) is Spillman-style payment channels built with Cashu.
+- [cashu-admin-ui](https://github.com/patoo0x/cashu-admin-ui) is an admin dashboard for Cashu Nutshell mints.
 - [cashu-arkade-lightning-procesor](https://github.com/d4rp4t/cashu-arkade-lightning-procesor) is an Arkade Lightning payment processor for Cashu mints written in C#.
+- [cashu-batch-mint](https://github.com/gudnuf/cashu-batch-mint) pays one Lightning invoice to a Cashu mint and produces a stack of outputs/tokens.
 - [Cashu-brrr](https://github.com/gandlafbtc/cashu-brrr/) is a Cashu ecash printer.
 [Site](https://brrr.gandlaf.com)
+- [cashu-client (NFC)](https://github.com/lnflash/cashu-client) is a Cashu NFC card client with crypto primitives and Nutshell mint HTTP integration.
 - [cashu-escrow-kit](https://github.com/f321x/cashu-escrow-kit) is an ecash escrow provider and client concept.
+- [cashu-fault-lab](https://github.com/GautamBytes/cashu-fault-lab) is a fault-injection and interoperability lab for retry-safe Cashu payments.
+- [cashu-gateway](https://github.com/gudnuf/cashu-gateway) is a Cashu payment gateway experiment.
 - [cashu-javacard](https://github.com/lnflash/cashu-javacard) is a JavaCard applet implementing the Cashu ecash protocol for offline NFC payments.
 - [cashu-kym](https://github.com/Egge21M/cashu-kym) is used to discover and score Cashu mints.
 - [cashu-operator](https://github.com/asmogo/cashu-operator) is a Kubernetes operator for declarative Cashu application deployments.
 - [cashu-pos](https://github.com/babdbtc/cashu-pos) is a self-hostable POS app built with Expo for accepting Cashu payments via NFC tap-to-pay and Lightning invoices.
 - [cashu-service](https://github.com/irislib/cashu-service) provides reusable Cashu primitives for paid connectivity services.
+- [cashu-startos](https://github.com/horologger/cashu-startos) is a StartOS wrapper for running a Cashu mint server.
+- [cashu-voucher](https://github.com/398ja/cashu-voucher) implements gift-card style Cashu vouchers that are spent as ecash.
 - [cashu-vpn](https://github.com/robwoodgate/cashu-vpn) sells short-lived WireGuard VPN access for Cashu ecash in a non-custodial seller flow.
 - [cashu-vpn-client](https://github.com/lescuer97/cashu-vpn-client) is a desktop client for Cashu-paid VPN access (companion stack: cashu-vpn-wireguard, vpn-identity-cashu).
+- [cashu-vpn-wireguard](https://github.com/lescuer97/cashu-vpn-wireguard) is a WireGuard server component for Cashu-paid VPN that takes pubkeys from an auth manager.
 - [cashu.me.extension](https://github.com/Kelbie/cashu.me.extension) is a Cashu.me wrapper that allows you to use your Cashu.me ecash and manage functionality related to it including sending and receiving.
 [Chrome extension](https://chromewebstore.google.com/detail/cashume/adfafhcbnbehkgpkfgpbgagkjlddkohj) and [Firefox extension](https://addons.mozilla.org/en-US/firefox/addon/cashu-me/).
+- [cashu4community web](https://github.com/cashu4community/cashu4communityweb) is the web frontend for Cashu for Community Sovereignty.
+- [cashu4cs-deploy](https://github.com/cashu4community/cashu4cs-deploy) is deployment tooling for Cashu for Community Sovereignty.
 - [Cashu4Vita](https://github.com/d4rp4t/Cashu4Vita) brings Cashu ecash to the PlayStation Vita.
 - [cashucacher](https://github.com/Amperstrand/cashucacher) hides Cashu tokens for steganographic or puzzle-style sharing.
 - [Cashucards](https://github.com/Marc26z/CashuCards) are greeting cards that give Bitcoin using the Cashu protocol.
 - [CashuProjects](https://github.com/CashuProjects) is a collection of TypeScript projects.
+- [catofa](https://github.com/mindliner/catofa) is a web UI and orchestration layer for the Lakeside Cashu faucet.
 - [CDK Spark Payment Processor](https://github.com/thesimplekid/cdk-spark-payment-processor) is a gRPC-based Lightning Network payment processor that implements the CDK payment processor protocol using the Breez SDK Spark.
 - [chessu.cash](https://chessu.cash/) is a game where you can solve chess puzzles and earn Cashu ecash.
 - [classu](https://github.com/inscrib3/classu.cash) is an educational platform fully dedicated to Cashu.
 [Site](https://classu.cash)